PhilBabin/interview-technical-test/README.md

 dotnet run
 ```

-The backend API should now be running (check the console output for the port, typically `http://localhost:5000` or `https://localhost:5001`).
+The backend API should now be running (check the console output for the port, should be `http://localhost:5008`).

 ### 3. Start the Frontend Application
 Open a new terminal, navigate to the frontend directory, install dependencies, and start the development server: